King Diamond: Legacy

 Metallica released an 11-minute medley of five Mercyful Fate songs on their 1998 Garage Inc. cover album.
 King Diamond has provided guest vocals for live performances of the medley at Metallica's concerts on three occasions: at the 1999 Gods of Metal festival in Milan, Italy (with Hank Shermann on guitar); at the 2008 Ozzfest in Dallas, Texas; and at a 2011 Metallica fan club gig in San Francisco, California (with Hank Shermann on guitar, Michael Denner on guitar and Timi Hansen on bass).

 King Diamond has appeared on the covers of many rock and metal magazines, and has influenced many artists, including Metallica's Lars Ulrich, Cradle of Filth, Cage, and Andy DiGelsomina of the Wagnerian opera metal project Lyraka.

 American heavy metal band Cage devoted to him the song "King Diamond" on the album Hell Destroyer in 2007.

+King Diamond has inspired many bands such as Metallica, Slayer, Opeth, Pantera, Cradle of Filth. and Emperor have all cited him as a influence.